Huize (HUIZ) and Its Competitors Financial Review

 |Huize Competitors

-15.0% of Huize shares are held by institutional investors.
-Comparatively, 70.2% of shares of all “Insurance agents, brokers, & service” companies are held by institutional investors.
-24.8% of shares of all “Insurance agents, brokers, & service” companies are held by insiders.
-Strong institutional ownership is an indication that endowments, large money managers and hedge funds believe a stock is poised for long-term growth.
+15.0% of Huize shares are owned by institutional investors.
+Comparatively, 70.2% of shares of all “Insurance agents, brokers, & service” companies are owned by institutional investors.
+24.8% of shares of all “Insurance agents, brokers, & service” companies are owned by company insiders.
+Strong institutional ownership is an indication that hedge funds, large money managers and endowments believe a stock is poised for long-term growth.

 Summary